KUCD. You should be here.

 Begin Your Low Residency MFA Journey

-KU offers the first & only Master of Fine Arts (MFA) in Communication Design (KUCD) within the PA State system of Higher Education.
+KU offers the first & only Master of Fine Arts (MFA) in Communication Design (KUCD) within the PA State System of Higher Education.
 KUCD is a community of designers and faculty who are passionate about what they create.
 We empower you to evoke meaningful change, develop your strengths and celebrate the future of design—all through individual development and visual expression.
-Here, you will embark on a journey to discover power of your voice and grow, not into someone new, but truly into yourself.
+Here, you will embark on a journey to discover the power of your voice and grow, not into someone new, but truly into yourself.

 It’s a chance to follow your own path.
 It’s a chance to realize your potential in the world.
 Take control of the creative freedom that our low-residency curriculum provides—to explore personal and professional aspirations by charting your own course.

 This program encourages students to work one-on-one with faculty to develop their own design voice—whether it’s graphic design, interactive design, advertising design, illustration or education—this journey is yours to discover.
 We encourage students to think innovatively and use an in-depth investigation to solve design problems and formulate creative expression.
 The KUCD MFA program promotes a well-rounded education through the study of design history, contemporary topics, typography, emerging media, and the exploration of personal and professional goals.
 Students ultimately create an original capstone graduate research project exploring their creative path to professional or academic aspirations.